Cultural reflections: cowboy battles indian for America. Convict joins Aboriginal tribe in Australia.

 Most Australians believed the 1967 referendum was about equality of rights, not extending the Federal government’s power to make race-specific laws.

-Myth 11 - Disadvantage in Aboriginal communities today stems from cultural loss
+Fabrication 8 - Disadvantage in Aboriginal communities today stems from cultural loss

 What constitutes disadvantage is a subjective judgement.
-What is advantaged in the eyes of one person, is disadvantaged in the eyes of someone else.
+Specifically, what is advantaged in the eyes of one person is disadvantaged in the eyes of someone else.
 For example, since the central government of China has regained control of Tibet, the life expectancy of Tibetans has almost doubled from around 32 years to 65 years.
 Nevertheless, the massive increase in economic opportunities and life expectancy has not stopped many Tibetans feeling that something has been lost and things should be done differently.
 Likewise, the wealthy puritan that lives to 90 but dies alone is more likely to be defined as advantaged by researchers than is the smoking boozing fornicating larrikin that dies at 50 surrounded by friends.
 Despite living the statistically disadvantaged life, it is the larrikin that has the life that popular culture would suggest holds the greater admiration.

 The value-laden nature of the word “disadvantage” has been recognised by Posselt (2000 p 6), who wrote: